ingo/ingo.github.io/_recipes/corn_chowder.md

 ---
-title: Corn Chowder
+author: Tyler Florence
 category: Soups
 description: A hearty and creamy soup with the sweetness of corn and the richness of heavy cream.
 Perfect for a cozy dinner.
-image: placeholder.jpg
+image: corn_chowder.jpg
 size: 6 servings
+source: https://www.foodnetwork.com/recipes/tyler-florence/corn-chowder-recipe-1915497#reviewsTop
 time: 1 hour
-author: Tyler Florence
-source: https://www.foodnetwork.com/recipes/tyler-florence/corn-chowder-recipe-1915497#reviewsTop
+title: Corn Chowder
 ---
 This Corn Chowder recipe comes from the kitchen of renowned chef Tyler Florence.
 It's a comforting and hearty soup, perfect for a cozy dinner.
 The sweetness of the corn and the richness of the heavy cream make it a crowd-pleaser.

 ### Ingredients